 All Posts Tagged: Congress

+This weekly report presents insights from our Global Investment Management team.
 U.S. stock markets are continuing their upward surge on solid earnings numbers and positive comments from both President Trump and Chinese President Xi Jinping regarding U.S.-China trade talks, while the declaration of a U.S. state of emergency was met with a muted response by […]Read More ›

 The market reaction has been fairly positive so far, but investors may be a little more wary over domestic affairs, at least for the next few years.Read More ›

 Investors and markets alike seemed to yawn at the now typical annual event known as the U.S. government shutdown.Read More ›